Tails Adventure: Gameplay

 Contrary to the classic speedy gameplay in the Sonic the Hedgehog series, Tails Adventure is a slow-paced platformer with an emphasis on exploration.
 The player controls Tails in a story set before he befriended Sonic, as he adventures to save Cocoa Island from an invasion of the Kukku Army.
 He cannot run, but only walk at a steady pace.
 The player explores twelve non-linear stages, collecting new items and abilities to open up new pathways in previous stages.
 A total of 26 items can be collected, including some to defeat enemies and others to aid in exploration.
 Along with using items, Tails can fly for a short period of time.
 His fly duration can be extended by locating Chaos Emeralds.
 Rings are collected as a form of health, and unlike other Sonic games, only a few rings are lost when touching a hazard.
 This gameplay has been compared to Metroidvania games.

 Tails finds several different kinds of gadgets on his adventures.
 Some of these items are weapons used to defeat enemies, like bombs and hammers.
 Some items aid in exploration, such as a small robot which Tails can control to scout ahead and squeeze into tight spaces.
 Tails can only carry four tools when entering a stage.
 Only one item can be equipped at a time, the player must pause the game to change items.
 If the player finds that they cannot advance because they require another item, they must find a stage exit, swap items, and re-enter the stage from the beginning.

 Development and release

 Tails Adventure was developed for the Game Gear by Aspect and published by Sega.
 Along with Tails' Skypatrol, it is one of two Sonic the Hedgehog games on the Game Gear to star Tails.
 The soundtrack was composed by Kojiro Mikusa, who also wrote music for Sonic Blast.
 Tails Adventure was released for the Game Gear on September 22, 1995, in Japan.
-It was released in Europe in October, and in North America in November.
-The game was re-released through Sonic Adventure DX in 2003 as an unlockable bonus game, in Sonic Gems Collection in 2005, and Sonic Origins Plus in 2023.
-It was also re-released on the Nintendo 3DS via the eShop worldwide in 2013 along with several other Sonic games for the Game Gear.
+It was released in Europe on October 6, 1995, and in North America the same year.
+The game was re-released through Sonic Adventure DX: Director's Cut in 2003 as an unlockable bonus game, in Sonic Gems Collection in 2005, and Sonic Origins Plus in 2023.
+It was also re-released for the Nintendo 3DS's Virtual Console in Japan on April 3, 2013, followed by an international release on June 27, 2013.